 You don’t get all 80,000 points at once – the schedule is

 - 48,000 bonus points after you spend $1,000 in first 3 billing cycles

 - 32,000 bonus points when you spend at least $25,000 during each 12 billing cycle period

 $25,000 is a lot of spend to put on this card which I’d probably only do if you have a lot of Best Western stays upcoming.
 The direct link to this offer is here (H/T Doctor of Credit).
 This offer does NOT pay me a commission

 2. Chase Ink Cash up to $300 (30,000 Ultimate Rewards)

 Chase Ink Cash also has an increased bonus – it’s $300 (which is really 30,000 Ultimate Rewards) after you spend $3000 in the first 3 months.
 If you have a premium card like the Chase Sapphire Preferred, Chase Sapphire Reserve or Chase Ink Plus, you CAN combine these Ultimate Rewards with the ones from your premium card and then transfer them to Chase’s travel partners.
 The Chase Ink Cash IS subject to the Chase 5/24 rule

-Applying for the Chase Ink Cash card DOES pay me a commission if you apply through the link below
+You can compare the Chase Ink Cash card with other cards at this link.
+It DOES pay me a commission if you apply through the link

 3. Bank of America Business